Financial Empowerment Coach (Full-time)

 The following is a list of related job tasks, however, others may be assigned as needed:

 ● Create a safe environment for clients to share their story, demonstrating empathy and non-judgement

 ● Provide financial coaching to participants in group and/or one-on-one settings

-● Collaborate with program participants in identifying and achieving their financial and life goals
+● Collaborate with participants in identifying and achieving their personal financial and life goals

 ● Be highly motivated to assist low to moderate income families and individuals change behaviors to become financially empowered and begin to build assets

 ● Using the Change Machine platform, develop action plans to assist clients - in their unique context – with their financial goals related to: credit improvement, expense and debt reduction, budgeting, increasing income, starting or increasing savings, asset accumulation or education